gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/index.md

 By comparing the two paradigms, I hope the complexity of GenAI application evaluation is more clear to you.

 ## GenAI application evaluation is expensive and time consuming
+Besides the complexities elaborated above, building an proper process to evaluate a GenAI application is also expensive and time consuming.

+The best practice of developing a machine learning system is to start from proof-of-concept and built towards [continuous delivery and automation pipelines](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning) over time.
+The same framework can be adopted to GenAI application as well. **The modern MLOps practice requires you to test your application on data, improve your application, generate new test data, and iterate the process rapidly.**

+### Evaluation dataset building
+However, generating evaluation dataset or golden dataset for GenAI application and iterating on it is more complex than previous ML systems.
+For example, if you want to build an effective GenAI Q&A system, you have to build a list of golden Q&A dataset to test your system.
+Curating a high-quality golden Q&A dataset is significantly more difficult than labelling objects on an images, because reading texts requires more time and context understanding.
+Sometimes, only certain people with expertise are capable of curating a golden Q&A dataset, and the task cannot be out sourced to internal or external data labelers.

+Therefore, building proper an evaluation dataset for a GenAI application and updating the dataset can be expensive and slow.

+### Evaluation cost
+Even when a good evaluation dataset is built, running tests on it can be challenging.
+Conventionally, training a ML model can take long time and considerably amount of resources, but inference on the trained model is fast and cheap.
+However, when evaluating a GenAI application built upon a 3rd party foundation model provider, you will encounter:

+- **API latency**: GenAI foundation model APIs typically have much higher latency than traditional ML model inference.
+While a conventional ML model might return results in milliseconds, GenAI APIs can take seconds or even minutes for complex prompts.
+This latency significantly slows down the evaluation process, especially when testing hundreds or thousands of examples.

+- **API rate limit**: Most foundation model providers impose strict rate limits on their APIs to manage server load and prevent abuse.
+These rate limits force you to implement complex batch processing, asynchronous logic, queuing mechanisms, and retry logic in your evaluation pipeline.
+You may need to spread your evaluation over longer periods or request (and pay for) higher rate limits, further extending the time and cost of thorough testing.

+- **API cost**: Even though LLM like GPT4 has decreased significantly, it is still very costly comparing to traditional ML like OCR.
+Especially, when the input and output of the system contain large size of texts or high-resolution images, the cost of running tests continuously is not economically wise.

+Hosting an open-source GenAI foundation model might help you avoid API related issue, but it still requires intense resources and expertise.
+You might finding your organization spending more money and time on cloud resources and debugging its configuration than using an API from a foundation model provider.

 ## Conclusion